Setting up a 5 GHz Wi-Fi wireless network is available only on Keenetic models that support dual-band Wi-Fi 802.11 n/ac (2.4 + 5 GHz frequency range).

 NOTE: Important!
 The names of Wi-Fi 2.4 GHz and 5 GHz networks should be the same to make Band Steering operate.

-TIP: Tip: Internet centers use the same network name both for 2.4 and 5 GHz bands by default.
+TIP: Tip: Routers use the same network name both for 2.4 and 5 GHz bands by default.
 If dual band mobile devices often switchover between 5 GHz and 2.4 GHz it might create inconvenience.
-So we recommend to set different names to 2.4 Ghz network and 5 GHz network.
+So we recommend to set different names to 2.4 GHz network and 5 GHz network.
 And then connect clients to the desired network.